-The recently released Apple Music documentary, "Can't Stop, Won't Stop: A Bad Boy Story," takes us behind the scenes of the record label started by Grammy winning rapper, producer, and bona fide mogul Sean "P. Diddy" Combs.
+The recently released Apple Music documentary, “Can’t Stop, Won’t Stop: A Bad Boy Story,” takes us behind the scenes of the record label started by Grammy winning rapper, producer, and bona fide mogul Sean “P. Diddy” Combs.
 It focuses exclusively on music, namely, a number of 2016 anniversary concerts with iconic artists including Diddy, himself, Lil Kim, Mase, Faith Evans, Mario Winans, 112, Total, Carl Thomas, and The Lox.
-In doing so, the film opts not to explore one of Combs’ other striking endeavors: Fashion.
+In doing so, the film fails explore one of Combs’ other striking endeavors: fashion.

-Before the proliferation of musicians-slash-designers came to be, and before the mixing of street-inspired wares and high fashion became utterly seamless (and even expected), Combs conceived of and launched Sean John, his fully-fledged, self-built fashion venture.
+Before the rise of a group of musicians-slash-designers, and before the mixing of street-inspired wares and high fashion became a seamless (and even expected) marriage, Combs conceived of and launched Sean John, his fully-fledged, self-built fashion venture.
 Founded in 1998, making its debut for Spring/Summer 1999 by way of a Las Vegas trade show, Sean John represented Combs’ “dream to build an aspirational brand for the young consumer.”

-Initially characterized as a “hip-hop” brand, a “street” label, Sean John was met with pushback from buyers, adding to the already uphill battle that newly-formed labels face upon entering the fashion industry.
-But despite initial hurdles, the privately-owned Sean John has been nothing if not fast-growing and wildly successful.
-“It truly was a fashion revolution from how things were then and to see the impact we had on style,” Combs said last year reflecting on the brand over the years.
-Sean John is now currently raking in more than $525 million in sales each year.
+Initially characterized as a “hip-hop” brand and a “street” label, Sean John was met with pushback from buyers, adding to the already uphill battle that newly-formed labels face upon entering the fashion industry.
+But despite initial hurdles, the privately-owned Sean John proved that it would be nothing less than a fast-growing and wildly successful force in fashion.
+“It truly was a fashion revolution from how things were then and to see the impact we had on style,” Combs said last year reflecting on the evolution of his brand and the effect it had on the industry and on consumers, alike.

-To put the brand’s success in industry terms, two years after its launch, Combs, who lacks formal fashion design training, was nominated – for the first time – for one of fashion’s most prestigious prizes: A Council of Fashion Designers of America Award for menswear design.
-Six years after Sean John’s debut, Combs won the award, beating out industry veterans and previous winners Ralph Lauren and Michael Kors.
+To put the brand’s success in industry terms, two years after its launch, Combs, who lacks formal fashion design training, was nominated – for the first time – for one of fashion’s most prestigious prizes: a Council of Fashion Designers of America Award for menswear design.
+Six years after Sean John’s debut, Combs won the award, beating out industry veterans and previous winners like Ralph Lauren and Michael Kors.
 These esteemed prizes are regularly likened to the Oscars of the fashion industry.

-But the Sean John impact has been much more far-reaching than that.
+But the Sean John impact has been even more far-reaching than the runway.
 It has something of a more practical footprint in that it is not limited to stuffy industry awards and out-of-reach runways (although Combs has staged some wild ones over the years); it touches individuals across the entire country and on an international scale, as well.

 Yes, since 2010, Combs’ brand – which boasts $120 suit pants, $90 jeans, and $30 tees – has been sold nationwide in an exclusive deal with Macy’s, “a staple of middle-class America,” per Givhan.
 In announcing the parties’ deal, Combs said Sean John has “done more than $1 billion of business at Macy’s, and we plan to do a couple billion more.”
 The label’s expansion into fragrances, accessories, footwear, and even a girl’s collection has likely helped ensure such an ambitious growth benchmark.